net-architect-cloud/docker-libguestfs-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project provides a Docker image containing libguestfs, qemu, and other essential tools for virtual machine image manipulation.
-Based on Rocky Linux 9 minimal, this container is optimized for size and performance while offering the full functionality of libguestfs and associated tools.
+Based on Rocky Linux 10 UBI, this container is optimized for size and performance while offering the full functionality of libguestfs and associated tools.

 ### Key Features